TemwaNyirenda/database-project/README.md

 - The app will be updated using GitHub actions
 - Every time code is pushed to the GitHub repo, it will automatically update the server database

-## License and Credits

-- The app will be licensed through BBD Software